10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 264 Winchester Magnum

 Today the 264 Win Mag is mostly a dead cartridge, as only a few ammo manufactures like Nosler, Remington, and Hornady produce factory loads for it.
-However, handloaders can custom make exceptional hunting reloads for the 264 Win Mag with 6.5mm bullets like the Hornady ELD-X, Nosler Accubond, and Barnes LRX that are more than capable enough for elk and deer.
+Handloaders can custom make exceptional hunting reloads for the 264 Win Mag with 6.5mm bullets like the Hornady ELD-X, Nosler AccuBond, and Barnes LRX that are more than capable enough for elk and deer.

 6.5-300 Weatherby Magnum

-Although the ballistics are impressive and the cartridge was met with a lot of fanfare, interest quickly dissipated in the 6.5-300 as it was only available in Weatherby rifles.
-Combined with concerns about barrel life and higher than average ammunition cost, the 6.5-300 has yet to catch on in the precision rifle community.
+Although the ballistics are impressive and the cartridge was met with a lot of fanfare, interest quickly dissipated in the 6.5-300 as it was only compatible with Weatherby rifles.
+Combined with concerns about barrel life and higher-than-average ammunition cost, the 6.5-300 has yet to catch on in the precision rifle community.

 6.5 Weatherby RPM